-Accredited Forensic Psychology Colleges and Degree Programs in Texas [2024 Guide]
+Accredited Forensic Psychology Colleges and Programs in Texas [Updated for 2025]

 If your passion is in the study of human behavior and its relationship with the criminal justice system, forensic psychology is the ideal field of study for you.
 As a forensic psychology student, you will explore topics like criminal behavior, juvenile delinquency, and social psychology, to name a few.
 You might also study criminology, legal psychology, and basic forensic science.